Outstanding Sheffield Alumni

 In 1989 Helen answered a radio advert which said "Astronaut wanted.
 No experience necessary".
 She was eventually selected as the successful candidate for Project Juno, a collaboration between a conglomerate of British companies and the Soviet Union, to send the first Briton into space.
 In May 1991, after 18 months of training, Helen became the first Briton in space, and the first woman to visit the Mir space station.
 During the mission Helen was involved in various experiments about the effects of weightlessness on physical, chemical and biological systems.

-Helen has become a leading ambassador for science and in 1993 was appointed an OBE for her pioneering accomplishments.
+Helen has become a leading ambassador for science and in 1993 was appointed an OBE for her pioneering accomplishments, followed by a CMG in 2018.
 She has also overseen a range of specialist facilities and laboratories used for teaching and research, and is currently Operations Manager at Imperial College London’s Department of Chemistry.
 In October 2015 she was appointed as President of the Institute of Science & Technology (IST).

 BA English Literature 1979, Honorary DMus 2012